-- Missouri Geological Survey (MGS) must evaluate, and give approval, if the site is suitable for burial.
-This may be done at any time. - Significant advantage of a mass burial site is the capacity to dispose of a tremendous number (volume) of carcasses in a short amount of time. - Burial eliminates the need for transportation of potentially infectious material, which in turn reduces the potential for disease spread or breaches in biosecurity. - Performed on-site (on-farm) and may therefore be less likely to attract significant attention to the public.
+- significant advantage of a mass burial site is the capacity to dispose of a tremendous number (volume) of carcasses in a short amount of time. - burial eliminates the need for transportation of potentially infectious material, which in turn reduces the potential for disease spread or breaches in biosecurity. - performed on-site (on-farm) and may therefore be less likely to attract significant attention to the public.